owenoromero/Computer-Science-2-Group-6/README.md

 ## Program Set-up Guide

 **1. Download Python**
- - The main programming language of **Pisay ASAP!☆** is Python, thus, the user must first download the programming language to access the program
+ - The main programming language of **Pisay ASAP!☆** is Python; thus, the user must first download the programming language to access the program
     - **Note:** The programmers recommend the user to download the most recent version of Python, which as of now is **3.14**.

 **2. Sign-up and Create an Account**